mixpanel/docs/pages/docs/tracking/how-tos/set-up-projects.md

 - If the purpose and features of your data sources vary widely, you might consider using two different projects and analyzing each separately.
 - Sending both types of data to the same project could clutter your analytics for both mobile and web, as having a many unique event and property names from different platforms can clutter the UI and dropdown menus in your Mixpanel project.

+**Note**
+An organization is charged based on data across all projects.
+This means that if the same event is being sent to multiple projects, it will count against your data allowance once per each project.

 ### Best Practices for Cross-Platform Tracking

 Generally speaking, Mixpanel users have more flexibility and get more valuable insights when combining the tracking of multiple platforms into a single project to study their overall user experience across platforms.